chrisjbillington/hg-export-tool/README.md

 A. Yes, but I'm in a hurry to get this stuff working to port my own repositories, and it's easier to wrap `hg-fast-export` than to understand it well enough to modify it.

-Q. Why Python 2?

-A. Because `hg-fast-export` is Python 2 only at present.

 Q. It's pretty disappointing that BitBucket dropped mercurial support without providing any migration tools, isn't it?
 Would you recommend avoiding doing business with Atlassian in the future?